MetriqOrg/go/services/orbitr/internal/docs/GUIDE_FOR_DEVELOPERS.md

 By default, the [docker-compose.yml](/services/horizon/docker/docker-compose.yml) will configure Horizon with captive core ingestion to use the test network.

 To run the containers on a private stand-alone network, run `./start.sh standalone`.
 When you run Gravity on a stand-alone network, a root account will be created by default.
-It will have a balance of 1 trillion grams (1Tg) and the following key pair:
+It will have a balance of 1 trillion MTRQ (1TM) and the following key pair:
 ```
 Root Public Key: (MISSING)
 Root Secret Key: (MISSING)